ihmeuw/cascade-at/docs/dev/inputs_outputs.rst

   Fits also include "standard deviation multipliers" which are hyper-priors on the standard deviation of the priors.
 There are up to three per underlying rate in the problem.
 There can be five rates, and each rate generally has about 30 age points.
-A rate can have five year points or a point for every year, which is about 68 points.
+A rate's smooth grid tends to have either one time point, about five time points, or a point for every year, which is about 68 points.
 So this number is between 3 rates x 5 years x 30 points = 450 and 5 rates x 68 years x 30 points = 10200 points.
 This is per-run of Dismod-AT, so there would